-Utah Scientific announces router control apps for mobile devices
+Utah Scientific Announces Router Control Apps for Mobile Devices

-Utah Scientific has announced mobile router control apps for the iPad and Android tablets.
+SALT LAKE CITY — Utah Scientific announced mobile router control apps for the iPad and Android tablets.
 The new apps give users yet another control solution for their Utah Scientific routing systems.

 The apps connect directly to the system controller and automatically download router configuration, labels, and status for quick operation wherever a Wi-Fi connection to the controller is available.
 Like all Utah Scientific control panels, the apps’ panel layout, button assignments, button colors, and even button icons are user-configurable for creating virtual control panels to suit specific applications or locations.